alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 1. `A`'s exit transition captures start values for the target views in `A`.
 2. The framework sets all target views in `A` to `INVISIBLE`.
-3. On the next display frame, `A`'s exit transition captures end values for the target views in `A`.
+3. On the next animation frame, `A`'s exit transition captures end values for the target views in `A`.
 4. `A`'s exit transition compares the start and end values of its target views and creates an `Animator` based on the differences.
 5. Activity `B` is started and all of its target views are made `INVISIBLE`.
 6. `B`'s enter transition captures start values for the target views in `B`.
 7. The framework sets all target views in `B` to `VISIBLE`.
-8. On the next display frame, `B`'s enter transition captures end values for the target views in `B`.
+8. On the next animation frame, `B`'s enter transition captures end values for the target views in `B`.
 9. `B`'s enter transition compares the start and end values of its target views and creates an `Animator` based on the differences.

 As we can see, window transitions are primarily governed by changes made to a view's visibility.
 Fortunately, capturing these values is exactly what the abstract `Visibility` class is designed to do!
 In many cases, using a `Fade`, `Slide`, `Explode`&mdash;all of which extend `Visibility`&mdash;as our window transitions will suffice.
 However, if you ever find yourself implementing a custom window transition, remember that extending `Visibility` will likely save you a lot of work!